adnpark/adnpark/README.md

 ### Hi there 👋

-I'm a blockchain engineer.

-Love to learn, create, and share.
+I’m a DevRel engineer and technical writer who loves learning and sharing technical knowledge with others.